 Project DVORA works with survivors of domestic violence, specifically intimate partner violence.
 We help survivors who are currently involved in an abusive relationship, actively exiting an abusive relationship, or still experiencing abuse from a previous relationship (for example, co-parenting with an ex-partner).
 Survivors can click the “Get Help” button below to reach out to us.
 If it is safer for you to call an advocate, you can leave a voicemail anytime at (206) 861-3159.
-We do our best to reply to voicemails and online submissions within 48-72 hours (during business days).
-Our DV advocates are available for live phone calls on Wednesdays from 1:00 – 3:00 p.m.
+We do our best to reply to voicemails and online submissions within 48-72 hours (during business days), but due to the high volume of callers, we are not always able to reply to every voicemail.
+Our DV advocates are available for live phone calls on Tuesdays 9:00 – 10:00 a.m. and Wednesdays from 2:00 – 3:00 p.m.

 Our program also strives to guide and empower the community in responding to domestic violence.
 We offer prevention programs and trainings to local schools, rabbis, and other community leaders.
 If you are interested in a prevention program tailored to your setting, please click the Get Help button below to get connected with our staff.

 Most people assume that domestic violence is only physical abuse, but domestic violence can include financial abuse, social isolation, manipulation, emotional abuse or other forms of control.
 Visit the National Domestic Violence Hotline’s web site for more help in identifying abuse.

 Facing Domestic Violence